pengjeck/JourneyBlog/src/content/homepage/index.md

 ---
 banner:
-  title: "Hi, I’m Jian Peng.
-I help people make the worlds best software"
+  title: "Hi, I’m Journey Peng(Peng的旅程).
+I share what I have learned in the field of software development."
   image: "/images/banner/illustration.png"

 call_to_action: